qBioTurin/SIR/ReadME.md

-where the rates of the *Recovery* and *Infection* transitions can be calibrated by using the R functions stored in the R script *functions\_fname*; 3. **functions\_fname**: an R file storing: 1) the user defined functions to generate instances of the parameters summarized in the *parameters\_fname* file, and 2) the function to compute the distance (or error) between the model output and the reference dataset itself.
+where the rates of the *Recovery* and *Infection* transitions can be calibrated by using the R functions stored in the R script *functions\_fname*; 3. **functions\_fname**: an R file storing: 1) the user-defined functions to generate instances of the parameters summarized in the *parameters\_fname* file, and 2) the function to compute the distance (or error) between the model output and the reference dataset itself.
 An example is given by